A Pictorial Focus

 When Culture Counts GO France

-This magazine is informationally driven by the following websites which we are gratefully indebted to and thank you for the collections of information we had access to create the first draft issue of Ben Meyers International Entertainment Magazine Focus France.
+This magazine is informationally driven by the following websites which we are gratefully indebted to and thank you for the collections of information we had access to create the first pictorial issue of Ben Meyers International Entertainment Magazine Focus France.
 We hope you enjoy our next issue with its Focus on Russia.

 Netflix, YouTube, Amazon Prime, Wikipedia, X.com, Facebook, Google, IMDb, Internet Archive